pweisenburger/dslparadise/README.md

 and have it desugar to an implicit variable injection, providing both conciseness as well as proper/safe lexical scoping and solving the terrible dilemma we faced before!

 Apart from SLICK, other libraries like [Scala-STM](http://nbronson.github.io/scala-stm/) and [Scala.Rx](https://github.com/lihaoyi/scala.rx) and have a similar necessity of passing around an implicit context.
-They may have made different choices when faced with the dilemma above (Scala.Rx went with DynamicVariable, Scala-STM and SLICK give a choice of Dynamic or Implicit) but all could have benefited from an Import/Implicit func param to provide an API that is both safe and concise.
+They may have made different choices when faced with the dilemma above (Scala.Rx went with DynamicVariable, Scala-STM and SLICK give a choice of Dynamic or Implicit) but all could have benefited from an Scope/Implicit Injection to provide an API that is both safe and concise.

 Tighter-scoping of contextual identifiers